Slipdown Mountain Publications LLC

 I was curious about the possibility of stick signs being real evidence of interaction with Bigfoot, but I was also curious to know if Lisa A. Shiel, author of Backyard Bigfoot, had a new, logical perspective on Bigfoot and how the plausible existence of hairy forest giants might relate to UFOs, as it states on the book cover.

 Shiel also discusses "orbs," but it seems that her outlook on these subjects as naive as those who staunchly "believe" that photographed orbs are manifestations of spirits from beyond, and that UFO's are proof that extraterrestrials or inter-dimensional beings maneuver through our airspace in highly advanced craft.

 I mean no disrespect to the author.
-This is an interesting, well written book, and she certainly has done her fair share of research.
+This is an interesting, fun and well written book, and she certainly has done her fair share of research.
 Her theories are entertaining, and there is much anthropological and paleontological information included in the book, though not always in the best context.

 In some cases I notice that her interpretations are a bit of a stretch from what one might ordinarily gather from the information at hand.
 For example, in the first chapter, "Ancient Evidence," Shiel presents an image of a pottery piece decorated with a representation of Bes, an Egyptian "hairy dwarf" god.

 Sheil tells us that Bes is often depicted with a feathered headdress, large feet, and sometimes as a bipedal lion-like creature but what the author fails to mention are the obvious wing-like appendages seen protruding from the back of the creature in the image presented.
 This depiction of Bes is as much a representation of Bigfoot as it is of Mothman.